New technology, housekeeping among concerns in hotel strikes

 Marriott declined to say how much the green program has saved the company, but said in a 2017 report its environmental and sustainability efforts have, overall, lowered energy use by 13 percent and water use by nearly 8 percent from 2007 levels.

-"This is a labor reduction program masquerading as an environmental program," said Brian Lang, head of the union's local chapter in Boston, where he says union housekeepers have seen their hours reduced 15 to 20 percent because of the program.
+“This is a labor-reduction program masquerading as an environmental program,” said Brian Lang, head of the union’s local chapter in Boston, where he said union housekeepers have seen their hours reduced 15 to 20 percent because of the program.

 On the introduction of new technology, workers want at least 180 days notice before any new technology is rolled out.
-They want members have a chance to be trained on the technology and "fair severance" if they're ultimately laid off, said Taylor, the national union president.
+They want members to have a chance to be trained on the technology and “fair severance” if they are ultimately laid off, said Taylor, the national union president.

 “It puts us in a difficult position,” Shin said.
 “If most of us lose our jobs, we don’t have a ton of choices on the island.”